Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Constraint and Results

-The fitting process uses the \href{https://emcee.readthedocs.io/en/stable/}{emcee} \citep{foreman-mackey_emcee_2013} package, which implements an Markov Chain Monte Carlo (MCMC) ensemble sampler.
-In Table \ref{tab:free parameters prior and result}, we summarize the free parameters, their fiducial values and priors for the CSST galaxy clustering, weak lensing, and 3$\times$2pt surveys.
-The PBH parameter $f_{\rm PBH}m_{\rm PBH}$ spans nearly ten orders of magnitude, and thus its logarithmic form is taken, i.e. ${\rm log}_{10}(f_{\rm PBH}m_{\rm PBH}/M_{\odot}+1)$ as the constraint parameter.
 The MCMC implementation uses 150 walkers with 22,000 steps each to ensure the convergence.
 After burn-in and thinning process, approximately 10,000 chain points remain to illustrate the 1D probability distribution functions (PDFs) and contour maps of the free parameters.